 Rhianna Davis is the CLF’s full time Communications Coordinator for Summer 2017.
 This is her first year working for the CLF, made possible with grant funding from the Canada Summer Jobs program.
-She provides editorial support for Pathways magazine, is helping to plan the 2017 National Lymphedema Conference and is responsible for communications and maintaining the CLF website.
-Nicole has an undergraduate degree in Communication Studies and will be returning to Wilfrid Laurier University in the fall to complete her Masters Degree in Communications.
+She provides editorial support for Pathways magazine, is helping to plan the 2017 National Lymphedema Conference and is responsible for communications.
+Rhianna is pursuing an undergraduate degree in Biochemistry and Biomedical Research, and will return to McMaster University in the fall.

 Rachelle McDonald has provided part-time accounting services for the CLF since its inception in 2009.
 She takes care of payables, invoicing, processes credit card payments, completes bank reconciliations, follows up on receivables and provides the financial reporting for the CLF.